 The following tips may reduce the risk of developing ear infections:

 - Prevent common colds and other illnesses.
 Teach your children to wash their hands frequently and thoroughly and to not share eating and drinking utensils.
-Teach your children to cough or sneeze into their arm crook.
+Teach your children to cough or sneeze into their elbow.
 If possible, limit the time your child spends in group child care.
 A child care setting with fewer children may help.
 Try to keep your child home from child care or school when ill.

 - Avoid secondhand smoke.
 Make sure that no one smokes in your home.
 Away from home, stay in smoke-free environments.